Scuba Service Tools Privacy Statement

 We can pass along your personal data to promote the legitimate interests of Scuba Service Tools for internal administrative purposes.
 This involves the internal management within Scuba Service Tools by virtue of recital 48 of the GDPR.

 If a statutory obligation requires us to do so, we will issue your personal data.
 For instance, authorities may request data from us in the context of for instance a fraud investigation.
 Another example includes taxes.
 On the basis of Section 47 of the Dutch State Taxes Act (Algemene wet inzake rijksbelastingen), the tax inspector may request all data that are needed to levy taxes.

 Scuba Service Tools imposes conditions on the recipients of your personal data to ensure that these data are handled confidentially and are secured.

 We do not retain your personal data for longer than necessary unless we have a statutory obligation to retain your personal data for a longer period.
-Our basic principle is that we retain your personal data only for as long as that is necessary in order to deliver our products and/or services to you.
+Our basic principle is that we retain your personal data only for as long as necessary in order to deliver our products and/or services to you.
 We will subsequently remove your personal data in so far as possible.
 If, for instance, you have provided your e-mail address so that we can keep you informed of our services, we will retain your data for that purpose.
 We will also retain your personal data as long as your account and/or profile is active.
-If you no longer want us to use your information to provide you services, you may close your account and/or profile.
+If you no longer want us to use your information to provide you with services, you may close your account and/or profile.